 This understanding of mercy, whose source, model and motive is in God, and which focuses on human dignity – constitutes, according to Sister Faustina, a way of life.
 It does not consist only in sporadic or occasional acts of mercy towards the needy, but implies that a Christian’s attitude towards all other people should be completely guided by merciful love.
-Sister Faustina prayed: “I want to be completely transformed into Your mercy and to be Your living reflection, O Lord.
-May the greatest of all divine attributes, that of Your unfathomable mercy, pass through my heart and soul to my neighbour” (Diary 163).
+Sister Faustina prayed: “I desire to be transformed completely into Your mercy and be a living reflection of You, O Lord; may God’s greatest attribute, His unfathomed mercy, pass through my heart and soul onto my neighbours” (Diary 163).

 A Look at the Christian Mercy

 An Interview with Father Prof. Henryk Wejman

 I the twentieth century, in which ideals that deny mercy (Marxism and the vegetative-biological conception of Nietzsche) spread to such a great extent, the revelations of Sister Faustina cast new light on this issue.
 What distinguishes her approach to human mercy?